Nonlinear Gravitational Radiation Reaction: Failed Tail, Memories & Squares: Radiative action

 For the local-in-time part of the memory we follow the procedure in \cite{Blumlein:2021txe,Almeida:2022jrv} (but with the corrected Feynman rules), and ignore the contribution from ${\cal I}_{111}$.
 We find ($\omega_2 \equiv \omega_3 - \omega_1$),

-Up to total time derivatives, these can be rewritten as While the result in \eqref{eq:Smema} agrees with the previous computations in \cite{Blumlein:2021txe,Almeida:2022jrv}, the result in~\eqref{eq:Smembc} fails to match the double-bubble contribution(s).
+Up to total time derivatives, these can be rewritten as While the result in \eqref{eq:Smema} agrees with the previous computations in \cite{Blumlein:2021txe,Almeida:2022jrv}, due to a missing term from the tetrad field in the Feynman rules, the result in~\eqref{eq:Smembc} fails to match the double-bubble contribution(s).
 Putting both terms together, we finally arrive at